 IMPORTANT: You must also include the master column.
 Which column this is, depends upon the choice you made in Step Four: it's either the column of values that you made the key field in QuickBase or the ID field you created in Excel using VLOOKUP (like Company ID in the previous example).
 This master column will be the key that matches detail records to the appropriate master records as you import.
 To select multiple columns, hold down the Ctrl key and click each Once you've selected all desired columns, right-click and select Copy.

 Import the selected fields by pasting into the desired table.
+Read how.

 When you do so, you'll match columns with QuickBase fields as you do in any import.
-In this case, you MUST import the master column into the reference field that links the detail table to the master table.
+In this case, you MUST import the master column into the reference field that links the details table to the master table.
 Importing this data into the reference field will match up detail records with existing master records.

 Tip: If you're not sure which field is the reference field, you can find out by checking the Fields list in QuickBase.
-To do so, access the detail table.
+To do so, access the details table.
 Click SETTINGS in the Page bar.
 Click Fields to display the field list.
 Within the Info column, locate the field labeled reference.
 If the Info column does not appear in the field list, click the Advanced Options link, select Info, and click Save.

 Your two QuickBase tables are now populated and related to each other.